hyperledger/besu-docs/docs/Reference/API-Methods.md

 Returns a list of account addresses that the client owns.

 !!!note
-    This method returns an empty object because Pantheon [doesn't support key management](../HowTo/Send-Transactions/Account-Management.md) inside the client.
+    This method returns an empty object because Besu [doesn't support key management](../HowTo/Send-Transactions/Account-Management.md) inside the client.

-    Use [EthSigner](http://docs.ethsigner.pegasys.tech/en/latest/) with Pantheon to provide access to your key store and sign transactions.
+    Use [EthSigner](http://docs.ethsigner.pegasys.tech/en/latest/) with Besu to provide access to your key store and sign transactions.

 **Parameters**